AlinaBrode/am_lang/docs/plans.md

 * implement approach where a user writes a note to a driver via our form
 * background for vocabulary popup
 * scroll for vocabulary popup
+* for nav bar: small font for narrow screens
+* take an entry from pdf with armenian-expat community, make a move

 # Education